Florida Equine Guide: What You Need to Know About Horses in Florida

 To say that horse ranches, farms, and events are big in Florida is an understatement of epic proportions.

-Nearly 30 percent of all farms here are horse farms in Florida, and every single county encompasses a horse farm.
+Nearly 30 percent of all farms in Florida are horse farms, and every single county encompasses a horse farm.
 What’s more, Ocala/Marion County, dubbed the “Horse Capital of the World,” boasts more horses than any other county in the entire United States.

 And what those horses do runs the gamut.